Linaro/lava/doc/glossary.rst

     allow the power to the devices to be turned off and on remotely.
     Certain PDUs are supported by ``lavapdu-daemon`` to be able to hard reset devices in LAVA.

+  device dictionary
+    A key:value store within the LAVA server database which admins can modify to set configuration values for specific devices.